The Creative Sketchbook

 There is nothing more meaningful than to see someone connect the dots between their ideas and dreams…and finally have a way to make them real.

-These began as my own personal life-saving methods.
+This work began as my own personal life-saving methods.
 Later, I began to share them with patients when I practiced art and music therapy in psychiatric hospitals.

 You can read more about my personal story in my latest book, Sketchbooks: My Personal Creative Practice.